 But balance is the key to positive results.
 If we get it right, the beach can be an improvised spa for relaxing and looking after yourself all at the same time.

 Skin and hair basics, during your beauty rituals on the beach

 Number one has to be sun protection, right?

-No, actually, the most important thing is going to the beach when the sun isn’t so fierce, so in the early hours of the morning and at the end of the day.
-I’m not going to specify times because there are other factors to consider, like the time of year, the part of the world and the weather at the time.
-I don’t think you need to stick to specific times either, just pay attention to the times of day when you can tell the sun is at its most intense.
+No, the most important thing is going to the beach when the sun isn’t so fierce, in the early hours and at the end of the day.
+I’m not going to specify times because there are other factors to consider, like the time of year, the part of the world, and the weather at the time.
+I don’t think you need to stick to specific times either, pay attention to the times of day when you can tell the sun is at its most intense.
 And when you think you’ve been in the sun too long, move into the shade.
-Too much sun can be very damaging for your skin and you will only harm yourself.
+Too much sun can be very damaging for your skin, and you will only harm yourself.

-So now you’ve decided on your time for going to the beach, let’s talk about sun protection, another basic.
+So now you’ve decided on your time to go to the beach, let’s talk about sun protection, another basic.

-Though a dose of sunshine gives us energy, positivity and vitamin D, your skin and hair need protecting from the sun’s ultraviolet rays, so you should apply protection to both before setting off for the beach.
-That’s right, a first application is best applied at home, then repeat the ritual when you get to the beach and as many times as you like after that.
+Though a dose of sunshine gives us energy, positivity, and vitamin D, your skin and hair need protection from the sun’s ultraviolet rays, so you should apply protection to both before setting off for the beach.
+That’s right; a first application is best used at home, then repeat the ritual when you get to the beach and as many times as you like after that.
 And naturally, it always makes sense to follow the instructions provided with the products you’re using.

 When you’re choosing facial and body products, remember to include products designed specifically for your face.
 Though if you find yourself without your facial product, better to use your body cream on your face than go unprotected.
 Beauty doesn’t come without taking the proper precautions.